 cultureDale aWards

-This project aims to bring joy, connection, and therapeutic benefits to elderly residents at a local care home in Todmor-den through weekly communal singing sessions.
-As a per-forming musician, Anna will lead these sessions around a piano or portable keyboard.
-The project includes the pur-chase of a small PA system to facilitate outdoor events in warmer months and a mini projector to display lyrics in an accessible, eco-friendly way.
+This project aims to bring joy, connection, and therapeutic benefits to elderly local residents through joyous communal singing sessions.
+As a performing musician, Anna will lead these sessions around a piano or portable keyboard.
+The project includes the use of a small PA system to facilitate outdoor events and a mini projector to display lyrics in an accessible, eco-friendly way.

 O’broni W’awu Art installation by Adelle A’assante

 The project is a community-led initiative in Calderdale’s Park ward.
-An art installation that will address climate justice through art, culture, and heritage.
 Inspired by the Ghanaian term Obroni W’awu (“clothes of the dead white man”), the project will highlight the cultural and environmental impact of fast fashion while fostering connections between global environmental issues and local lived experiences.

-This transformative project weaves together untold queer narratives, mythologies, and histories into a vibrant celebra-tion of arts, culture, and heritage.
-Centered on three pillars—Exploring, Celebrating, and Creating—the project aims to uncover erased stories, foster community connections, and produce meaningful artistic responses.
+This transformative project weaves together untold queer narratives, mythologies, and histories into a vibrant celebration of arts, culture, and heritage.
+Centred on three pillars — Exploring, Celebrating and Creating — the project aims to uncover erased stories, foster community connections, and produce meaningful and memorable artistic responses.

 Champion Jack Memorial by Poppy Durrans

-This project aims to adopt a green exchange box and trans-form it into a meaningful memorial for Champion Jack, a beloved figure in the Ovenden community and a national treasure.
-Champion Jack’s warmth, kindness, and connec-tion to the local area—along with stories of renowned celeb-rities visiting Halifax—have left a legacy.
+This project aims to adopt a green exchange box and transform it into a meaningful memorial for Champion Jack, a genuine national treasure and a beloved figure in the Ovenden community.
+Champion Jack’s warmth, kindness, and connection to the local area along with stories of renowned celebrities visiting Halifax (because of Jack) have left a never-to-be-forgotten legacy.

 Mindful Art by Rizwana Rehman

-This project will deliver textile arts workshops for women liv-ing in disadvantaged conditions who face significant barriers to accessing arts and cultural activities.
-Over the course of four weeks, participants will create small, individual fabric art patches, which will be collectively assembled into a single canvas.
+This project will deliver textile arts workshops for women living in disadvantaged conditions who face significant barriers to accessing arts and cultural activities.
+Participants will create small, individual fabric art patches, which will be collectively assembled into an eye-catching single canvas – a stunning and moving community tapestry!

 The project is aimed at showcasing the talents and stories of underrepresented Calderdale residents.
-By collaborating with local community centers, individuals from disadvan-taged areas will be engaged through art workshops led by local artists.
+By collaborating with local community centres, individuals from areas with limited opportunities will be engaged through art workshops led by local artists.
+This is about giving a loud, creative voice to people from some of the most disadvantaged areas.

 Elland - Places and Faces by Richard Langford